ArsamAryandoust/DataSelectionMaps/readme.md

 2. Prediction model
 3. Active learning

 An effective way to oppose global warming and mitigate climate change is to electrify our energy sectors and supply their electric power from renewable wind and solar.
 Spatio-temporal predictions of electric load become increasingly important for planning this transition, while deep learning prediction models provide increasingly accurate predictions for it.
 The data used for training deep learning models, however, is usually collected at random using a passive learning approach.
 This naturally results in a large demand for data and associated costs for sensors like smart meters, posing a large barrier for electric utilities in decarbonizing their grids.
 Here, we test active deep learning where we leverage additional computation for collecting a more informative subset of data.
-We show that electric utilities can apply active learning to better distribute smart meters and collect their data for more accurate predictions of load with about half the data compared to when applying passive deep learning.
+We show that electric utilities can apply active learning to better distribute smart meters and collect their data for more accurate predictions of load with about half the data volume compared to when applying passive learning.

 ---